ssierputowski/iDealCarsPublic/README.md

 * The iDealCars application should now be available at http://localhost:4200

 ### Testing
-* Unit Test
+After installing through the steps above continue on with these steps
-  * ng test ( passes the one test that we send to it which returns true if the schedule component is generated )
+* Unit Test ( currently passes the one test that we send to it which returns true if the schedule component is generated )
+  * ```cd <path>/iDealCars```
+    * ```ng test```
+  * Doing so will prompt Jasmine to run alongside Karma and do the unit test specified in the *.spec files

 * Behavioral Test
+  * Download the Chrome plugin Selenium ( via "Selenium IDE - Google Chrome" search on Google )
+  * Once downloaded the IDE will pop up on screen
+  * Click on ```open an existing project```
+    * Open the file from the git called iDealCarsBehavioral.side
-  * Use Chrome plugin Selenium to run the iDealCarsBehaviorial.side file
+      * Hit the play button to run the current test

 ### Built With
 * [Angular 6](https://angular.io/)